fern996/CS207_TeamProject/README.md

 About this project
 ===========

 Wouldn't it be great if we are able to build a robotic arm that’s controlled wirelessly at home?
-Which also have the capability to move around the place with the push of a button

-In repository we are going to outline the steps and procedures for building an Arduino and Bluetooth controlled robotic arm on a rc platform.
-Both the arm and the rc platform would be controlled manually using an android software.
+If you think that’s great, then what do you think about a mobile robotic arm?
+This is how the ArduinoHmGoBot was created.
+The ArduinoHmGoBot is an amalgamation of a toy truck and a homebuilt Robotic Arm, that is controlled using an Android Bluetooth device on an Arduino platform.
+ 	The idea for the project is to incorporate separate systems to create one system as a whole that is functional.
+Three systems are combined to make ArduinoHmGoBot (1) The remote-controlled truck (2) the robotic arm and (3) the lighting system.
+All system processing is managed by an Arduino, with different dedicated coprocessors used to handle specific components in each system.
+	While others have made similar projects as we have, our projects include different designs, such as counterweights in the shoulder to provide extra lifting force in the arm.
+Cardboard the main material used to make the ArduinoHmGoBot arm.

 Repository Contents
 ============